Adding OpenSSL Support for Android

 perlv5.14 or later to build OpenSSL.

-- Add the Android LLVM toolchain to your path:
+- Add the Android LLVM toolchain (NDK r20b or r21) to your path:

 - Configure the OpenSSL sources to build for Android using the following command:

 Note: You must consider enabling or disabling the SSL features based on the legal restrictions in the region where your application is available.
 For more information about the configurable features, see OpenSSL Configure Options.